graphery/grapper-doc/src/guide/in-depth/templating/index.md

 # Templating

-Graphane templates combine SVG template markup with data by powerful directives, similar to Angular or Vue.
+Grapper templates combine SVG template markup with data by powerful directives, similar to Angular or Vue.
 Rendering is done efficiently at runtime and does not require a compiler or transpiler as other frameworks.